MikhailFedulov/31257_G3/Assessment 1.md

 ___

 ## Stakeholder Analysis Table
+To better understand which stakeholders the team needs to engage the most the stakeholders interest and inflict table has been created.
+By prioritising stakeholders in this way, the team was able to clearly see how to communicate with stakeholders and keep them satisfied.

 Stakeholder | Interests | Influence (High - Low) | Priority (1 - 3; Critical - Low)
 --- | --- | --- | ---
 **MTC Executive Team** | Overall profitability; Satisfaction of investors/shareholders; Achieving targets | Medium/High – have the final say regarding all financial and executive decisions on the project | 2 (High)